SakshamSahgal/Major-2-CodeSphere/docs/HowToRun.md

 2. You can then access the web-app from `http://localhost:8080`
 3. This will use the static build from react in the `build` folder for frontend.
+4. if Server=Local then Frontend will connect with local server.
+5. if Server=Remote then Frontend will connect with remote server hosted on render.

 # To run React Frontend